kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_johanna.md

 - We need to do a presentation in [the](room) room.
 Is that possible?
 - What about the rest of the equipment?
 Is there a projector and speakers?
 - Do they also have a projector and audio system?
 - Actually, wait...
 Is it really suitable to do a presentation in room [Beta](room)?
-The bar and loung setup isn't really good for that, is it?
+The bar and lounge setup isn't really good for that, is it?

 ## intent:ask_for_room_highlight
 - Which one do you like most?